 The composition of the board of directors shall be determined by taking diversity into consideration.
-It is advisable that directors concurrently serving as company officers not exceed one-third of the total number of the board members, and that an appropriate policy on diversity based on the Company's business operations, operating dynamics, and development needs be stipulated and include, without being limited to, the following two general standards:
+It is advisable that directors concurrently serving as company officers should not exceed one-third of the total number of the board members, and that an appropriate policy on diversity should be based on the Company's business operations, operating dynamics, and development needs.
+It is advisable that the policy should include, without being limited to, the following two general standards:

-- 1. Basic requirements and values: Gender, age, nationality, and culture. - 2.
+- 1. Basic requirements and values: Gender, age, nationality, culture, race and ethnicity. - 2.
 Professional knowledge and skills: A professional background (e.g., law, accounting, industry, finance, marketing, and technology), professional skills, and industry experience.